qmk/qmk_firmware/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature or changes to existing features
+about: Suggest a new feature or changes to existing features.
-title: "[Feature Request]"
+title: "[Feature Request] "
 labels: enhancement, help wanted, discussion
 assignees: ''